jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 mechanism {{RFC6817}}, which is designed for such use, will always "step out of the way" of other traffic, giving it a low rate when it competes with any other traffic.
-Alternatively, if the goal is to reduce energy, such traffic could be sent at a high rate, at a strategically good moment within a longer time interval; this would give network equipment an opportunity to enter a sleep state in the remaining time period within the interval.
+Alternatively, if the goal is to reduce energy, such traffic could be sent at a high-rate, at a strategically good moment within a longer time interval; this would give network equipment an opportunity to enter a sleep state in the remaining time period within the interval.